Chapter 30. Lead-Based Paint Activities Regulations

 3. The name of the particular course that the individual completed.

-5. Expiration date.
-Training certificates shall expire three years from the date of course completion.
-If the accredited lead training program offers a proficiency test, the training certificates shall expire five years from the date of course completion.
+5. The certificate expiration date.
+Training certificates will expire three years from the date of course completion.
+If the accredited lead training program offers a proficiency test, those training certificates will expire five years from the date of course completion.

 6. Name, address, and telephone number of the training provider.